Musical Theatre

 CCM set the standard for musical theatre training ... literally.
 CCM Musical Theatre was the first program of its kind in the US, and it continues to be a leader in the industry.

 The program provides professional conservatory training designed to help singers, dancers and actors become accomplished musical theatre performers.
-Students participate in a number of productions while in residence and create a freshman and a senior showcase, the latter functioning as their New York debut for agents and casting directors.
+Students are trained in voice, music, acting and dance.
+They participate in productions and create a freshman and a senior showcase, the latter functioning as their New York debut for agents and casting directors.
 In addition, students undertake courses in English, history, psychology, dramatic literature, social and ethical issues and the humanities.

 If you are a high school student intent on studying musical theatre, more I cannot wish you than to enroll at the University of Cincinnati College-Conservatory of Music.